Lakewood East: History

-The Israel branch first opened in the Kiryat Itri neighborhood of Jerusalem.
-In 2004, it moved to its present location in Ramot.
+The Jerusalem branch first opened in the Kiryat Itri neighborhood of West Jerusalem.
+In 2004, it moved to its present location in the neighborhood of Ramot.
 It is composed of a senior beit medrash for post-graduate-level yeshiva students, along with a kollel.

 In early 2015, the "Lakewood East" absorbed 28 Israeli students and gave them their own section of the yeshiva.
 The Israeli section has since grown and by June 2015 there were 44 students.

 Rabbi Shlomo Wolbe, father-in-law of Rabbi Schwartzman, was the mashgiach ruchani of Lakewood East until his death in April 2005.